bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ## Desktop Views

 For the desktop experience, it's where we start to see more of the functionality become present to presenters and participants.
-Here is where you will see (as a presenter) the ability to upload slides, annotations, multi whiteboard and closed captioning.
+Here you will see (as a presenter) the ability to upload slides, annotations, multi whiteboard and closed captioning.

 <br>
 <img src="/images/html5/bbb-html5_default.png" />